dead-claudia/thallium/docs/dom.md

 If you pass an array object (like in the above example), that is treated as a list for `opts.files`.

+`tl.dom()` returns an object two methods:

+- `run()` - Run the tests programmatically and return a promise resolved when done.
+Note that if tests are currently running, it'll return a promise resolved when the *current* run completes.
-`tl.dom()` returns an object with a `run()` method that you may call to run the tests.
-That returns a promise resolved when done.
+- `detach()` - Detach the runner programmatically and return a promise resolved when done.

 ## Further information

 - This also includes the relevant CSS within the script, and it's injected into the `<head>`.
 You don't need to load a separate stylesheet, as it's already there.
-- This mounts onto a `<div id="tl"></div>` element, searching for the ID.
-If one already exists, it's cleared first before appending to it, but if no such element exists, it's added automatically for you.
+- This mounts onto a `<div id="tl"></div>` element, adding one for you if it doesn't already exist.
 - It doesn't require a full display to work, nor even a fully functional CSS implementation.
 It is actively tested with a mock DOM with zero CSS awareness, so it will work even with JSDOM, if you need it.
-- It waits for the page to load before mounting when auto-loaded via `data-files`.
 - If you wish to access it directly in Browserify, nw.js, or Electron, `tl.dom` is also available as `thallium/dom`.